JanusGraph/janusgraph/docs/basics/server.md

     and it can be referenced as such in the scripts submitted to it.

-2. In the `plugins` list, there is a reference to `JanusGraphGremlinPlugin`, which tells Gremlin Server to initialize the "JanusGraph Plugin".
+2. In the `plugins` list, there is a reference to `janusgraph.imports`, which tells Gremlin Server to initialize the "JanusGraph Plugin".
 The "JanusGraph Plugin" will auto-import JanusGraph specific classes for usage in scripts.